vaxad/GithubApi/README.md

 - ***Note***: You may need to change the code in order for it to work for you.
 ## Deployed Instance

-This GitHub Scraper is deployed and accessible on [Render](https://portfolio-server-am21.onrender.com).
+This GitHub Scraper is deployed and accessible on [Live server](https://vaxad.vercel.app/api/github).

 ## Frontend Integration